torvalds/linux/Documentation/trace/stm.rst

 involves multiple trace sources, it needs to be able to map those master/channel pairs to the trace sources that it understands.

-For instance, it is helpful to know that syslog messages come on master 7 channel 15, while arbitrary user applications can use masters 48 to 63 and channels 0 to 127.
+For instance, it is helpful to kanalw that syslog messages come on master 7 channel 15, while arbitrary user applications can use masters 48 to 63 and channels 0 to 127.